reactgraphqlacademy/react-native-training/README.md

 ```

 2. Let's style our Navigator!
 We need to pass an extra parameter to change the configuration as follows.
-The header backgroundColor for this navigator should be `Colors.brand.primary`, and the header content should be `white` (check the imports for the colors in `src/Screens/TimelineNavigator.js`).
-Hint use the `defaultNavigationOptions  [https://reactnavigation.org/docs/en/stack-navigator.html#stacknavigatorconfig](https://reactnavigation.org/docs/en/stack-navigator.html#stacknavigatorconfig)
+- [ ] 2.1.
+The header backgroundColor for this navigator should be `Colors.brand.primary`.
+Hint use the `headerStyle` in `defaultNavigationOptions` [https://reactnavigation.org/docs/en/stack-navigator.html#stacknavigatorconfig](https://reactnavigation.org/docs/en/stack-navigator.html#stacknavigatorconfig)
+- [ ] 2.2.
+The [headerTintColor](https://reactnavigation.org/docs/en/stack-navigator.html#headertintcolor) should be `white` (check the imports for the colors in `src/Screens/TimelineNavigator.js`).
+Hint

 ####  Exercise 4 `src/Screens/TimelineNavigator.js`